ZaccWu/ZaccWu.github.io/_posts/2020-01-30-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

 ### 2.3 Log Transform the Data

-For the column **TransactionAmt**, we can do the log transform to make the distribution of the data closer to a normal distribution.
+For the column **TransactionAmt**, it is fine to do the log transform to make the distribution of the data closer to a normal distribution.

 ```python
 def data_transform(data):